KentaKodashima/CSStudies/course2/data-structures/README.md

 ### Priority queue
 Priority queue is a data structure where each element has a priority.
 Elements with higher priorities are served before elements with lower priorities.

+## Hash tables
+Hash tables are used to store key-value pairs.
+They are like arrays, but the keys are not ordered.
+Unlike arrays, hash tables are fast for all of the following operations: finding values, adding new values and removing values.

+### Use cases
+- Dictionaries in Python and Swift
+- bjects and Maps in JS
+- Maps in Java, Go and Scala
+- Hases in Ruby

+### Dealing with collisions
+Even with a large array and a great hash function, collisions are inevitable.
+There are many strategies for dealing with collisions.

+#### Separate chaining
+With sepatate chaining, at each index in our array we store values using a more sophisticated data structure(e.g. an array or a linked list).
+Thsi allows us to store multiple key-value pairs at the same index.

+#### Linear probing
+With linear probing, when we find a collision, we search through the array to find the next empty slot.
+Unlike with separate chaining, this allows us to store a single key-value at each index.